 Ex-Dallas cop who fatally shot neighbor distracted by sexting police partner, prosecutors say

-Prosecutors, on the first day of the trial, contend a former Dallas police officer accused of fatally shooting a man who she wrongly believed was in her own apartment was distracted by sending sexually explicit text messages to her police force partner.
+Prosecutors, on the first day of the trial, contend a former Dallas police officer accused of murdering a man who she wrongly believed was in her own apartment was distracted by sending sexually explicit text messages to her police force partner.

 Attorneys for Amber Guyger, 31, argued that she fired in self-defense based on the mistaken belief that she was in her own apartment and that Botham Jean was a burglar.